 However, they hatch a plan never to spend Christmas at Mrs. Monday’s school again.

 This contemporary fairy tale written in the tradition of Danish folklore makes a lovely holiday read aloud.
 Winterfrost is the story of Bettina, a young girl who suddenly finds herself watching her younger sister on Christmas Eve.
 Bettina forgets to leave the porridge out for the nisse (similar to elves).
 But that’s okay.
 The nisse aren’t real, anyway, right?

 This tale is a delightful blend of fantasy and old-world Christmas tradition.

-A mystery set during Christmas at a creaky inn, which is unusually deserted for the holidays, Greenglass House combines clues, curious children, and captivating characters to reveal its mysterious past and collection of visitors.
+A mystery set during Christmas at a creaky inn that is unusually deserted for the holidays, Greenglass House combines clues, curious children, and captivating characters to reveal its mysterious past and collection of visitors.

-If you love a mystery, this is Christmas read-aloud for you.
+If you love a mystery, this is a perfect Christmas read-aloud for you.